department-of-veterans-affairs/va.gov-team/products/disability/526ez/research/CC-Team-Research/202403 Improved Autosuggest/Research plan.md

   - At least 2, but no more than 4 have never submitted a disability claim but intend to

-- At least 2 but no more than 3 Veterans who use assistive technology (AT) such as screen readers (AT/reader) or magnifiers (AT/magnifier)

-- At least 1 but no more than 3 Veterans who identify as having a cognitive disability.
+- At least 1 but no more than 2 Veterans who identify as having a cognitive disability.

-- At least 1 but no more than 4 Veterans over 55 years old
+- At least 1 but no more than 3 Veterans over 55 years old

 - Education